 This is all recent history for Asheville, and its effects are still rippling across schools in the community.
 A 2014 report from the State of Black Asheville and a 2016 report from Youth Justice NC revealed that disparities still exist between Black and white students which may be caused by unaddressed issues due to desegregation (and the resegregation of our classrooms).

 The issue is complicated, and, luckily, Asheville City + Buncombe County Schools are continuing to think about racial disparity in education and implement changes to improve education for everyone.
 Asheville City Schools Foundation’s Choosing Equity Series is one way that educators, administrators + students are keeping dialogue open and implementing positive change.

 With the end of the Civil War, the Emancipation Proclamation, and the passage of the 13th Amendment abolishing slavery + involuntary servitude in 1865, formerly enslaved people of color were faced with different problems of segregation, discrimination + unequal opportunities.

-Today, we look back at the history of the black schools and desegregation of grades K-12 in Asheville to explore how one facet of the Civil Rights Act played out in the city.
+Today, we look back at the history of Black schools and desegregation of grades K-12 in Asheville to explore how one facet of the Civil Rights Act played out in the city.

-1865–1910: N.C. establishes its first colleges + universities for African-American students.
+1865–1910: N.C. establishes its first colleges + universities for African American students.
 The first of these (and oldest in the South) is Shaw University, founded in 1865.
-The other North Carolina HBCUs (historically black colleges and universities) are Barber-Scotia College; Bennett College; Elizabeth City State University; Fayetteville State University; Johnson C. Smith University; Livingstone University; North Carolina A & T State University; North Carolina Central University; St. Augustine University; Winston-Salem State University.
+The other North Carolina HBCUs (historically black colleges and universities) are Barber-Scotia College; Bennett College; Elizabeth City State University; Fayetteville State University; Johnson C. Smith University; Livingstone University; North Carolina A & T State University; North Carolina Central University; St. Augustine’s University; Winston-Salem State University.

 1896: The Supreme Court’s decision in Plessy vs. Ferguson upheld the constitutionality of racial segregation under the “separate but equal” doctrine.